-Louis DaRos has extensive experience in academic administration.
+Louis has been with the School of Public Policy and Urban Affairs since 2012 and has extensive experience in academic administration.
 His areas of specialization include student relations, degree audit and office management.
-Working closely with Graduate Student Services, he serves as an important resource for current, future and former MPA students as well as faculty and staff.
-Originally from New Haven, CT, Louis has a B.M. and M.A. from the Steinhardt School at New York University.
-Prior to coming to Northeastern he served as the Assistant Director of the Woodwind Studies program at NYU.
-In this capacity he served as an academic advisor for undergraduate students as well as a key point of contact for graduate and prospective students.
+Working closely with the Office of Graduate Admissions and Student Services, he serves as an important resource for current, future and former MPA and Urban Informatics students as well as faculty and staff.
+He was a recipient of the 2016 Outstanding Staff Award from the College of Social Sciences and Humanities as well as the 2016 Faculty Staff Award from the School of Public Policy and Urban Affairs.
+Originally from New Haven, CT, Louis holds BM and MA degrees from the Steinhardt School at New York University.
+Prior to joining Northeastern, he served as the Assistant Director of the Woodwind Studies program at NYU.

 firstname.lastname@example.org / ext: 3645

-Associate Director, Administration and Finance School of Public Policy and Urban Affairs and the Dukakis Center for Urban and Regional Policy Heather began her tenure at the Dukakis Center in the fall of 2000.
+Heather began her tenure at the Dukakis Center in the fall of 2000.
 As our Associate Director of Administration and Finance, she is currently fiscally responsible for all grant, university supported, and gift funds, totaling over $2.5 million annually.
-Additionally, she is in charge of the Dukakis Center operations, responsible for human resources, project management, and payroll systems.
-She works closely with the Barry Bluestone on strategic planning and development for the Center.
+Additionally, she oversees the Dukakis Center operations, responsible for human resources, project management, and payroll systems.
+She works closely with Barry Bluestone on strategic planning and development for the Center.
 She also assists with marketing, communication, and development initiatives.
 Heather also serves as the budget manager for the School of Public Policy and Urban Affairs.
 Similar to her role for the Dukakis Center, she functions in the same capacity, managing operations and projects for the School.
-In May 2008, Heather completed her Masters in Business Administration.
+In May 2008, Heather earned her Masters in Business Administration.
 During the course of her academic experience, she discovered her interests lie in entrepreneurship, management, and planning.
-Heather currently lives in southern New Hampshire with her husband, John, and golden retriever, Vienna.

 email@example.com / ext: 2624